VeMike/pybuild/README.md

                         // Mandatory: The name of the project, actual value does not matter "name": "The name of the project in the solution",

+                        // Optional: This will automatically increase 'AssemblyVersion' and 'AssemblyFileVersion' inside
+                        // 'AssemblyInfo.cs' according to the given pattern. '+' will increase the previous version-part by 1.
+'0' will
+                        // be left as is.
+If neither 'AssemblyVersion' nor 'AssemblyFileVersion' are present, nothing will happen.
+                        "versioning": "0.0.+.0",

                         // Mandatory: The path to the project in the solution "path": "the\\path\\to\\project.csproj",